ecadlabs/taquito/docs/prepare.md

 :::

-Before operations are _forged_, _signed_, and then _injected_, it first needs to go through the _Prepare_ step.
+Before operations are _forged_, _signed_, and then _injected_, they first need to go through a _Prepare_ step.

-In Taquito, the act of preparing an operation is to create the Operation Object (`opOb`) and the counter in one single object that we name `PreparedOperation`.
+In Taquito, the act of preparing an operation is to create the Operation Object and the counter in one single object that we name `PreparedOperation`.

-A `PreparedOperation` object for a `ballot` operation looks something like this:
+An example of `PreparedOperation` object for a `ballot` operation looks something like this:
 ```typescript
 {
   opOb: {